-About OCC's Security Department
+About OCC's Department of Campus Safety and Security

-The Ocean County College Security Department works with the Toms River Police Department to safeguard and serve the college community.
+The Ocean County College DCSS works with the Toms River Police Department to safeguard and serve the college community.
 Our campus is patrolled 24 hours a day, 365 days a year.

 Uniformed officers respond to emergencies, regulate the flow of traffic and enforce parking regulations and college policies.
-Our officers are certified in CPR/AED, First Aid, Oxygen and Naloxone Administration, and maintain S.O.R.A. certifications.
-The officers also receive training through the Ocean County Prosecutor's Office, Ocean County Sheriff's Department and various other state and local agencies.
-These security officers have the authority to prepare incident and other type of reports, but do not have the power to arrest.
+Our officers are certified in CPR/AED, First Aid, Oxygen and Naloxone administration, and maintain S.O.R.A. certifications.
+The officers also receive training through other state and local agencies.
+These Campus Safety Officers have the authority to prepare incident and other type of reports, but do not have the power to arrest.

-The women and men of the Ocean County College Security Department have the responsibility of protecting life and property on the campus.
-The Department is also responsible for the prevention and detection of crime.
+The women and men of the Ocean County College DCSS have the responsibility of protecting life and property on the campus.
+The department is also responsible for the prevention and detection of crime.

-It is the goal of the Ocean County College Security Department to serve all members of the college community equally without regard to race, color, creed, ethnicity, sex, national origin, age, religion, veteran status, marital status, disability or sexual orientation.
+It is the goal of the Ocean County College DCSS to serve all members of the college community equally without regard to race, color, creed, ethnicity, sex, national origin, age, religion, veteran status, marital status, disability or sexual orientation.

-The Ocean County College Security Department maintains mobile, bicycle and foot patrols that cover the entire campus.
-Our officers are always in radio contact with Security headquarters and quickly respond to emergency situations.
+The Ocean County College DCSS maintains mobile, bicycle and foot patrols that cover the entire campus.